ngram-lab/al-folio/_pages/courses.md

 ---

 <p>
-Here is a list (possibly incomplete) of courses and programs to study natural language processing at UMass.
+Here is a list of courses and programs to study natural language processing, computational linguistics, and textual cultural analytics at UMass.
-Courses on many essential and related topics, such as machine learning, are omitted.
 </p>

 <h1>Courses</h1>